Christopher Mayhew: Opposition to Israel

 In 1973, Mayhew offered £5,000 to anyone who could produce evidence that Nasser had stated that he sought to "drive the Jews into the sea".
 Mayhew repeated the offer later in the House of Commons (Hansard, 18 October 1973) and broadened it to include any genocidal statement by any responsible Arab leader (The Guardian, 9 September 1974), while reserving for himself the right to be the arbiter of the authenticity of any purported statements as well as their meaning.
-Mayhew received several letters from claimants, each one producing one quotation or another from an Arab leader, all of which Mayhew deemed to be fabricated.
+Mayhew received several letters from claimants, each one producing one quotation or another from an Arab leader, all of which Mayhew assessed as fabricated.

-One claimant, Warren Bergson, took Mayhew to court.
+One claimant, Warren Bergson, a 22-year old student from Salford, took Mayhew to court.
 The case came before the High Court in February 1976.
 Bergson was unable to offer evidence of Nasser's alleged statement and acknowledged that, after thorough research, he had been unable to find any statement by a responsible Arab leader that could be described as genocidal.
-Bergson's lawyer admitted that the full version of one statement Bergson had relied on was not genocidal in intent.
+Bergson's lawyer admitted that the full text of a statement on which his client had relied made it clear that "the statement was not genocidal."
 Bergson offered an apology to Mayhew.

 Move to Liberal Party

 Mayhew had been feeling increasingly uneasy with Labour policies under Harold Wilson and in 1974 he moved to the Liberals, being the first Member of Parliament to cross the floor to the Liberals in several decades.
 In the general election in October 1974, Mayhew contested Bath instead of Woolwich East in order not to split his former constituency party.
 He was defeated in Bath, which he also unsuccessfully contested in 1979.

-On 6 July 1981 Mayhew became a life peer with the title Baron Mayhew, of Wimbledon in Greater London, and became the Liberals' spokesman on defence in the House of Lords.
+On 6 July 1981 Mayhew was named a life peer with the title Baron Mayhew, of Wimbledon in Greater London, and became the Liberals' spokesman on defence in the House of Lords.